 Expert professors from urban planning, architecture, landscape architecture, and historic preservation in the College of Architecture and Planning serve as the faculty for the MUD program, providing you with a broad overview of environmental issues, history, landscape design, building types design, real estate, infrastructure, and community engagement.
 Studios also welcome visiting experts, community representatives, and agency leaders.

-You are required to have a practitioner as a studio advisor and mentor.
-This local professional will offer advice regarding your studio efforts and career opportunities.
-Mentors also will provide a connection to the professional communities in Indianapolis and added perspectives in studio jury events.
+You will be assigned a local practitioner as a professional mentor.
+This professional will offer advice regarding your studio efforts and career opportunities.
+Mentors will also provide connections to the professional communities in Indianapolis and added perspectives in studio jury events.

 Paying for Your Education